What is Google Business Profile?

 What has changed in Google Business Profile?

-In addition to the existing feature of editing Business Profile information from search, you can now complete verification or address other profile-related concerns directly on Google Search or the Google Maps app.
+In addition to this, you can now complete verification or address other profile-related concerns directly on Google Search or the Google Maps app.

-When searching for your company's name, you will find options to verify your Business Profile or resolve issues such as profile suspensions.
+When you search for your business name, you'll see options to verify your profile or fix things like profile suspensions.

-These updates empower businesses to efficiently set up and customize their business profiles directly on Google Search and Maps.
+These updates make it quick and easy for businesses to set up and customize their profiles.

 Why is it important to use for local businesses?